Bachelor of Business-Bachelor of Psychology

 In a competitive business world it pays to have more than one skill set.

 Part time available

-This joint degree allows you to gain two qualifications in only one extra year of study.
+This joint degree allows you to gain two qualifications with only one extra year of study.

 Our Bachelor of Psychology is an accredited degree, which offers students the opportunity to write an honours thesis or take part in a group research project during their final year.